-Miners not only lived and worked in deplorable conditions.
-They were subjected to the whims of the market, often out of work for the long summer months and forced to migrate for poorly paid day labor.
+Miners not only lived and worked in deplorable conditions, they were also subjected to the whims of the market, often out of work for the long summer months, and forced to migrate for poorly paid day labor.
 Displaced and unorganized, the miners faced a situation of extreme vulnerability.
 They often lived in company-owned houses, held in debt, compelled to patronize company-owned shops, and were paid in a company script only valid at company businesses.

 To address this miserable situation, the United Mine Workers of America called for a general strike across the nation in 1897.
 Founded in Columbus, Ohio, in 1890, they counted less than four hundred members in Illinois.
 Little did the district leaders know that a ﬂamboyant thirty-one-year-old miner in southern Illinois, a veteran of hunger marches on the nation’s capitol in Washington, DC, in 1894, would don a silk top hat, a Prince Albert topcoat, and an umbrella and declare himself “General” Alexander Bradley.

-Bradley led marches from mine to mine in southern Illinois, in a crusade to unionize the workers.
-Thousands of miners swept across the coalﬁelds, attentive to Bradley’s spellbinding speeches and ﬂashy attire, assisting in setting up a union vote.
+Bradley led marches from mine to mine in southern Illinois in a crusade to unionize the workers.
+Thousands of miners swept across the coalﬁelds, attentive to Bradley’s spellbinding speeches and ﬂashy attire and assisted in setting up a union vote.
 He forbade any violence.
 And the mines unionized.
 By the end of 1897, the union ranks grew from 400 to over 30,000.
-With the backing of the militant southern Illinois contingent, the United Mine Workers ironed out a deal with coal operators for an eight-hour day, a six-day week, and major concessions for better working conditions.
-And a 30 percent increase in wages.
+With the backing of the militant southern Illinois contingent, the United Mine Workers ironed out a deal with coal operators for an eight-hour day, a six-day week, major concessions for better working conditions, and a 30 percent increase in wages.

 The Black coal miners were mistakenly told that the regular miners had left their jobs to serve in the Spanish-American War.
 They boarded the trains.
 So did their armed escorts, Thiel Detective Service agents out of St. Louis.